Saloon cars are sometimes overlooked in favour of SUVs and crossovers, but don’t rule them out until you’ve taken a closer look.

-Saloons make surprisingly good family cars too.
+On our list are some of the best family saloons too.
 With bags of room in the boot as well as copious amounts of legroom and headroom, you’ll be impressed at just how spacious saloon cars really are.
 They’re also economical to run on longer drives without the extra weight of a high ride vehicle.

 Audi A4 Saloon